taladabbagh/Dijkstra-BZU/README.md

 1. **Input the Graph**:
    - The program accepts a graph as input.
 You can either:
-     - Enter the graph manually when prompted.
+     - Enter the graph manually when prompted (e.g., adjacency list or matrix).
-     - Provide a file containing the graph data (e.g., adjacency list or matrix).
+     - Provide a file containing the graph data.

 2. **Run the Algorithm**:
    - The program will compute the shortest path from the source node to all other nodes.

 3. **View the Output**:
    - The program will display the shortest distances and the paths step-by-step.
+   - If a node is unreachable, the program will explicitly state this.

 ---